 As pointed out in \cite{gmtone}, a spherical brane can be viewed as a semi-spherical brane--anti semi-spherical brane pair.
-However such a system differs from the usual infinitely extended brane--anti brane pair in that SUSY can sometimes be preserved for the former such as most of the giant configurations found \cite{mstone,gmtone,hhione} while the latter always breaks SUSY and is unstable with the appearance of tachyon modes\cite{asone,astwo}.
+However such a system differs from the usual infinitely extended brane--anti brane pair in that SUSY can sometimes be preserved for the former, for examples, many of the giant configurations found in \cite{mstone,gmtone,hhione} while the latter always breaks SUSY and is unstable with the appearance of tachyon modes\cite{asone,astwo}.
 The reason for such difference is that for those cases when SUSY preserving BPS giants can be formed, there are no excess energies involved while the latter always involve negative excess energies.
-In other words, such finitely extended brane-anti brane system may serve the link between the studies of the general brane--anti brane systems and the related tachyon condensations by Sen and others \cite{asone,astwo,yione} and the SUSY preserving giant gravitons\cite{mstone,gmtone,hhione} and other related ones\cite{dvtone,djmone}.
+In other words, such finitely extended brane-anti brane system may serve the link between the general brane--anti brane systems and the associated tachyon condensations by Sen and others \cite{asone,astwo,yione} and the SUSY preserving giant gravitons\cite{mstone,gmtone,hhione} plus the other related ones\cite{dtvone,djmone}.

 From the above, we see that the excess energy plays an important role in determining whether a configuration is SUSY preserving or not.
 This is not surprised at all since the excess energy measures whether the corresponding BPS bound is saturated.
 Only for zero excess energy, we can have the bound saturated which is necessary for preserving SUSY.
 In other words, we have to find means to get rid of the excess energy with respect to a relevant SUSY preserving configuration so that the system under consideration becomes SUSY preserving BPS one.